Running Ulula

 Runtime environment for Ulula.

-This function takes a given problem setup and other user-defined parameters and executes the hydro solver.
-Depending on user choices, it can also produces output files, plots, and movies.
+This function executes the hydro solver for a given problem setup and user-defined parameters.
+Depending on user choices, it produces output files, plots, and movies.
 Customizations that are implemented in the setup class (e.g., which variables to plot with which colormaps) are automatically routed to the respective plotting routines.

 Parameters: